 For best results, run the Code Analysis tool before you run Static Driver Verifier.

-- In Microsoft Visual Studio Ultimate 2012, select the driver project file and then right-click to open the project properties.
+- In Microsoft Visual Studio Ultimate 2012, select the driver project file and then select and hold (or right-click) to open the project properties.
 Select Windows 8 Release as the Configuration and x64 as the Platform.

 - If you have already run the Code Analysis tool, follow these instructions for running Static Driver Verifier.
 For more information about using SDV, see Using Static Driver Verifier to Find Defects in Drivers